browserengineering/book/book/embeds.md

         self.frame_height = 0
 ```

-And we can set those when the parent frame is laid out:
+And we can set those when the parent frame is laid out:[^no-set-needs]

+[^no-set-needs]: You might be surprised that I'm not calling
+    `set_needs_render` on the child frame here.
+Our toy browser is so
+    limited that it's safe not to: the `width` and `height` attributes
+    can't change, and when the `zoom` changes we invalidate all of the
+    frames.
+But if our browser had, for example, the `setAttribute`
+    method, then we'd need to force that child frame to render.

 ``` {.python}
 class IframeLayout(EmbedLayout):